 Each lodge/camp has daily laundry service.
-All dirty clothes should be left on the foot of your bed before you go out in the morning.
-The laundry personnel will pick up the clothes and wash them while you’re out and return them to your room, usually before dinner.
-At the fishing area, if the day is excessively rainy, laundry will not come back until the following day, as all clothing is air-dried.
+The laundry personnel pick up the clothes and wash them while you are out and return them to your room, usually before dinner.
+In the fishing area, if the day is excessively rainy, laundry may be returned later, as all clothing is air-dried.

 Most Latin American currencies fluctuate against the U.S. dollar, so it’s pointless to list even approximate exchange rates.
 Bolivian hotels and shops readily accept U.S. dollars, so there is really no need to exchange money, even for gratuities.